After endless days, weeks and months of planning your event has finally happened.

 These are the “favorites.”
 What were the biggest successes of your event?
 These are the parts which got your guests excited!
 Hopefully, these will also be the points your guests go home and tell friends and coworkers about, causing them to attend your next event!

 Now that you know who you will seek feedback from, let’s talk about what you are going to ask them.
-There are many cheap (or even FREE!) survey tools.
-These will enable you to craft your questions, send a survey link to guests, and view the results.
+There are many cheap (or even FREE!) survey software providers.
+These tools enable you to write your survey questions, send a survey link to guests, and view the results.

 The three main types of questions used in post-event surveys, (which I’ll explain with examples of each!), include: